Mixd/wp-deploy/readme.md

 Getting started
 ---------------

-Firstly, you need to recursively clone this repo and reinialise it as your own. wp-deploy comes with a bash script that does most of the leg work for you, so once you've cloned the repo just run:
+Firstly, you need to clone this repo and reinialise it as your own. wp-deploy comes with a bash script that does most of the leg work for you, so once you've cloned the repo just run:

 ```sh
 $ bash config/prepare.sh